sarangtamrakar/sarangtamrakar/README.md

 - 👋 Hi, I’m @sarangtamrakar
-- 👀 I’m interested in Data Science & AI
+- 👀 I’m interested in FrontEnd Development,  Data Science & AI
 - 🌱 I’m currently working as Data Science Programmer in Flutura Decision Science & Analytics.
 - 💞️ I’m looking for new opportunity to present myself better & solve real world problems.
 - 📫 How to reach me -